 Sixty of the cards in your starter deck are fixed, since you get the same ones in each of that type of starter.
 Three of the cards in a starter are randomly inserted rare cards.

-A complete set of Mines of Moria has 122 cards: 40 rare, 40 uncommon, and 40 common cards; plus two premium cards found only in the starter decks.
+A complete set of Realms of the Elf-lords has 122 cards: 40 rare, 40 uncommon, and 40 common cards; plus two premium cards found only in the starter decks.